Who needs business cards these days? You do.

 These days, your personal brand relies heavily on your digital presence, but be careful about shifting 100 percent to the digital realm.
 Don't give up on those trusty little cards just yet.

 Business cards are indeed still effective, and they can really come in handy.
-Think about this: You’re at a networking event and you just met a VP of Marketing who just so happens to work for your dream employer and has direct connections to positions you’re interested in.
+Think about this: You're at a networking event and you just met a VP of Marketing who just so happens to work for your dream employer and has direct connections to positions you're interested in.
 Naturally, you want to keep in touch.
-Do you go online right then and there and make a LinkedIn connection?
+Do you go online right then and there and make a LinkedIn connection to get at the top of employers minds?
 Awkward, right?
 Instead of pulling out your phone and scrolling through LinkedIn profiles mid-conversation, simply hand your new contact your effective business card and do all the follow-up work later — it will save time and come across as much more professional.
-Business cards are still the expected and most respected method of sharing contact info during in-person meetings, so don’t disappoint.
+Business cards are still the expected and most respected method of sharing contact info during in-person meetings, so don't disappoint.

 If that's not enough to convince you to order a new set of business cards, maybe these other business card benefits will give you more incentive.

 If you've ever been in a situation where you're trying to type someone's email address into your phone during a conversation, you know it doesn't always go smoothly.

 “Is there a dot in between your first and last name?”

 All kinds of questions can arise, and you or the other party can easily slip up and type something incorrectly.
 If that happens, your chances of keeping in touch significantly decline.
 And unfortunately, if the person you just met doesn't have accurate contact info for you, they aren't likely to go out of their way to find it.
 Effective business cards eliminate this problem, as they contain accurate and up-to-date contact info, proper spelling and all.